Protect your pets, family, and home from the growing tick pressure in Southern Ontario.

 Price ranges depend on total area requiring treatment.
 We advise that the natural Cedar treatment be applied regularly through seasonal treatment campaigns.
 It is not an effective deterrent in single doses.

 Price ranges depend on total area requiring treatment.
-Permethrin based strategy.
-Health Canada approved when used as directed.

 ________________________________________